HadrienG2/hwlocality/README.md

    along with the rest of your development environment.
 2. If you cannot use the above method for any reason, then `hwlocality` can alternatively download and build its own copy of `libhwloc`.
-To use such an internal build, please enable the `bundled` Cargo feature.
-In addition to a working C build environment, you will need to install `autotools` on Unices and `cmake` on Windows.
+To use such an internal build, please enable the `vendored` Cargo feature.
+In addition to a working C build environment, you will need `automake` and `libtool` on Unices, and `cmake` on Windows.

+Unless you are using a vendored version of hwloc of Windows, you will also need to install `pkg-config` or one of its clones (`pkgconf`, `pkgconfiglite`...), as it is used to find `libhwloc` and set up `hwlocality` to link against it.

 By default, compatibility with all hwloc 2.x versions is aimed for, which means features from newer versions in the 2.x series (or, in the near future,